augustjanse/jabref/report.md

 ![alt text](https://github.com/augustjanse/jabref/blob/report/Untitled%20Diagram.png)

 Our implemented class `ApsFetcher` implements `FulltextFetcher`.
-We also add it to a list in [`WebFetchers`](https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/importer/WebFetchers.java).
+We also add it to a list in [`WebFetchers`](https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/importer/WebFetchers.java), in `getFullTextFetchers()` .
 The fulltext fetchers are aggregated into `FulltextFetchers`.
 This class contains the `findFullTextPDF()` method which calls every fetcher in the list.
 That method is called from `DownloadFullTextAction`, a part of the GUI for when the appropriate button is pushed in the GUI.

+`WorldcatFetcher` is also added in `WebFetchers`, but in `getEntryBasedFetchers()`.
+The entry based fetchers are used in the toolbar for each entry already in the library.
+When you are editing a bib entry, you can search the Worldcat database, along others, for other entries of the text where more info might be found.
+So the worldcat fetcher and importer are used by the user through the [`EntryEditor`](src/main/java/org/jabref/gui/entryeditor/EntryEditor.java) class, as it is calling `getFullTextFetchers()` to add the fetchers to the list.
+When clicking the item then calls functions in the Worldcat Fetcher.

 Optional (point 1): Architectural overview.
 We compiled an overview available [here](https://github.com/augustjanse/jabref/blob/report/architecture%20documentation.md).